Achievable logoAchievable logo

 • ABC Debenture = Long term unsecured bond from ABC Company

-It’s possible you could also see a quote reference a zero coupon bond.
-Instead of a number followed by the letter ‘s,’ it would instead appear as:
+You might also see a quote for a zero coupon bond.
+Instead of a number followed by ‘s,’ it would appear as:

-We also see another ‘M.’ This time, it’s M’40.
-When you encounter the letter ‘M’ followed by an apostrophe and a number, the quote is referencing the maturity date.
+We also see another ‘M’ in the full quote, but this time it’s M’40.
+When you see the letter ‘M’ followed by an apostrophe and a number, the quote is referencing the maturity year.
 This bond matures in the year 2040.

 Key points